-Three Jordanian soldiers arrived on Vienna today (Saturday) on their way to the famous Badgastein Spa, where they will undergo treatment.
+Background: Three Jordanian soldiers arrived on Vienna today (Saturday) on their way to the famous Badgastein Spa, where they will undergo treatment.
 The soldiers came to Austria at the combined invitation of hotel owners in Badgastein.

 In June this year separate invitations were sent to King Hussein of Jordan and Prime Minister Levi Eshkol of Israel, inviting each to sent three of their war wounded to Badgastein.
 No official acceptance has yet come from authorities in Tel Aviv, but an acceptance came from Amman on July 24.

 Three Jordanian soldiers - all suffering paralysis - were selected to undergo treatment at the Spa.
 The men are Sobhi Mahmoud Moussa, Abdullah Ghouri and Ibrahim Abdul Fatal.

 The men were flown free of charge to Vienna airport, and were then transferred to a helicopter which took them on to Badgastein.

 They will spend three to four weeks undergoing treatment.